polyfy/polylith/readme.md

   (core/hello name))
 ```
 Here we delegate the incoming call to the implementing `core` namespace,
-which is the recommended way to structure the code in Polylith.
+which is the recommended way of structuring the code in Polylith.
 Here we put all our implementing code in one single namespace, but as the codebase grows,
-more namespaces can be added to the component.
+more namespaces can be added to the component when needed.

 ## Interface